 - with Myrna Breitbart, “Touring Templates: Cultural Workers and Regeneration in Small New England Cities.”
 In Tourism, Culture and Regeneration, Melanie K. Smith, ed.
 (CAB International, 2006)

 - “The Past as a Public Good: The U.S. National Park Service and ‘Cultural Repair’ in Postindustrial Places” in People and Their Pasts: Public History Today, Hilda Kean and Paul Ashton, eds.
 (Palgrave Macmillan, 2008)

 - “Keeping ‘the Industrial’: New Solidarities in Post-industrial Places” in The Deindustrialized World: Confronting Ruination in Postindustrial Places, Steven High, Lachlan MacKinnon and Andrew Perchard, eds.
 (University of British Columbia Press, 2017)

-This last piece focuses on the way that work in the knowledge sector itself is increasingly taking on industrialized qualities (for example, becoming more mechanized, routinized, and geared toward exporting replicable products like designs, plans, exhibits, and brands).
-The piece argues that these similarities have the potential to prompt new kinds of alliances between high-status (but often low-security, low-wage) knowledge workers and those in other sectors who are struggling with the more corrosive patterns found in industrial capitalism.
+The two most recent pieces focus on the way that work in the knowledge sector itself is increasingly taking on industrialized qualities (for example, becoming more mechanized, routinized, and geared toward exporting replicable products like designs, plans, exhibits, and brands).
+I argue that these similarities have the potential to prompt new kinds of alliances between high-status (but often low-security, low-wage) knowledge workers and those in other sectors who are struggling with the more corrosive patterns found in industrial capitalism.